We are committed to treating you with respect and openness.

 For further information about our privacy practices, please contact our Data Protection Officer by:

-- Writing to Foundation of Light, Stadium of Light, Sunderland, SR5 1SU
+- Writing to Data Protection Officer, Foundation of Light, Beacon of Light, Sunderland, SR5 1SN

 How we collect information about you

 Everything we do, we do to ensure that we can help people in our local communities to live better lives, be more fulfilled, successful, happier and healthier.
 We want to make sure you receive the communications that are most relevant to you, be it through visiting our website or receiving emails, post or phone calls.
 We want to make sure you receive the best attention when you attend a course, become involved, become a partner or make a donation.

 We collect information from you in the following ways:

 When you interact with us directly: This could be if you ask us about our activities, register with us for a course or an event, make a donation to us, ask a question about our services, purchase something, apply for a job or volunteering opportunity or otherwise provide us with your personal information.
 This includes when you phone us, visit our website, make a purchase from us, or get in touch through the post, or in person.

 When you interact with us through partners or suppliers working on our behalf: This could be if you access a service or course which is delivered through a trusted organisation or partner working on our behalf and always under our instruction.

 When you interact with us through third parties: This could be if you provide a donation through a third party such as Just Giving or one of the other third parties that we work with and provide your consent for your personal information to be shared with us.

 When you visit our website: We gather general information which might include which pages you visit most often and which services, events or information is of most interest to you.
 We may also track which pages you visit when you click on links in emails from us.
 We also use “cookies” to help our site run effectively.
 There are more details below – see ‘Cookies’.